 Reports of didgeridoo players experiencing reduced daytime sleepiness and snoring after practicing, led experts in Switzerland to test the theory that training of the upper airways by didgeridoo playing can improve these disorders.

-The scientists identified 25 patients with moderate obstructive sleep apnea syndrome and who complained about snoring.
+The scientists identified 25 patients with moderate OSA and who complained about snoring.
 Patients were randomly allocated to an intervention group (didgeridoo lessons and daily practice at home for four months) or a control group (remained on a waiting list for lessons).

 Compared with the control group, daytime sleepiness and apnea scores improved significantly in the didgeridoo group.
 Partners of patients in the didgeridoo group also reported much less sleep disturbance.